Bardia0/gf/README.md

 ```

 Note: if you're using oh-my-zsh or similar you may find that `gf` is an alias for `git fetch`.
 You can either
 alias the gf binary to something else, or `unalias gf` to remove the `git fetch` alias.
+If the `git fetch` alias persists even after running `source ~/.zshrc`, you can add the following line to your `~/.zshrc` file: `alias gf="/home/bardia/go/bin/gf"`.
+This will ensure that gf points to the correct binary.

 ### Using custom engines